370: No Such Thing As George Clooney In A Blackcurrant Suit

 But we've come up with a new way of using hydrogel, which is like this amazing kind of substance.

-So in theory, you could keep going taking layers and layers and layers off this.
-I think it's called Leaky Passage or something, isn't it?
-Leaky Tunnel or something.
+No, so in theory, you could keep going taking layers and layers and layers off this.
+Um, I think it's called leaky passage or something, isn't it?
+Leaky tunnel or something.

-I used to work for Camden Council and Banksy put, did some graffiti on the side of a shop.
-And I used to work in the street team that used to deal with waste and street cleaning.
+I used to work for Camden Council, and Banksy put um, did some graffiti on the side of a shop.

 Well, not just Banksy, everybody.